sigma-random/Heapy/README.md

 What does it means?

 You can see the free-list bins working live!
-It is a really good way to learn fastly how the free-list mechanism works in ptmalloc2.
+It is a really good way to learn fastly how the free-list mechanism works.

 ## How it works?